Carroll v. Ontario: One Father's HRTO Case Against the Autism Waitlist

 What This Could Mean for Families

-A successful HRTO application in Carroll v.
-Ontario could establish:
+If successful, the HRTO application in Carroll v.
+Ontario could potentially establish:

 - A legal right to timely autism services — not just eventual services